Favourite Shirts (Boy Meets Girl)

-"Favourite Shirts (Boy Meets Girl)" is the debut single by British new wave band Haircut One Hundred, released in October 1981 by Arista Records.
-It is from their debut album Pelican West, released in 1982.
+"Favourite Shirts (Boy Meets Girl)" is the debut single by the British new wave band Haircut One Hundred, released in October 1981 by Arista Records.
+It is from their debut studio album Pelican West, released in 1982.
 The song reached No. 4 on the UK Singles Chart in November 1981 and was certified silver by the BPI for sales in excess of 200,000 copies.

 Composition

 The song was written by group vocalist Nick Heyward.
 The writing credits of the B-side, "Boat Party", are attributed to Haircut One Hundred, although the song features guitar riff patterns similar to "Favourite Shirts".

 Both tracks were recorded at the Roundhouse Studios in Chalk Farm, London, soon after the band had signed to Arista.
 These recordings are the only ones with Pat Hunt, later replaced by Blair Cunningham, on drums.

-Release and reception
+Release and critical reception

 "Favourite Shirts (Boy Meets Girl)" was released in October 1981 on 7" and 12" formats.
 Writing in the October 1981 issue of Smash Hits, critic Fred Dellar described the single as doing "for jazz-funk what Dexy's once did for R&B".
 He described it as a "slight" song, although "the musicianship is both impeccable and exciting."